 Governor General's History Award for Excellence in Museums: History Alive!

-The Governor General's History Award for Excellence in Museums: History Alive! is a partnership between the Canadian Museums Association (CMA) and Canada's History Society (CHS).
+Generously supported by Ecclesiastical Insurance, the Governor General's History Award for Excellence in Museums: History Alive! is a partnership between the Canadian Museums Association (CMA) and Canada's History Society (CHS).
 This award was presented for the first time in December 2011 by the Governor General of Canada, at Rideau Hall.

 Canadian history is comprised of many histories.
 It is kept vibrant and meaningful by the roles and activities of smaller community-based initiatives, led largely by Canada's museums, archives, and local heritage institutions.
 Their efforts ensure there is an enduring repository of valuable research information for future generations, as well as provide important interpretive programs that give greater personal relevance and connection for Canadians to the later national story.